kp463/kp463/README.md

 Here are a few projects that reflect my interests and skills:

 - 🔍 [**Statistical Analysis of Rare Events**](#)
   Applied machine learning algorithms to detect and classify rare events.
 Used SMOTE (Synthetic Minority Oversampling Technique) to handle class imbalance and improve model performance.
-Also employed statistical inference techniques to support findings.

 - 🌾 [**Multivariate Analysis of Cereal Nutrient Data**](#)
   Explored nutritional profiles of various cereals using PCA, clustering, and visualizations.
 Provided actionable insights into product segmentation and health metrics.